-These courses will be temporarily interrupted while materials are updated to reflect changes to the Trademarks Regulations, CIPO Practice Notices as well as procedures to the trademark filing system.
-While registration remains open, access to course materials is temporarily suspended.
+These courses are temporarily interrupted while materials are updated to reflect changes to the Trademarks Regulations, CIPO Practice Notices as well as procedures to the trademark filing system.
+Registration will resume once course materials have been updated.

 Each module is a self-paced educational program offering study materials, relevant case law, self-assessment quizzes (Q&A), as well as substantive assignments accompanied by model answers.
 Students will have access to a trademark agent who will answer questions and provide guidance in “Ask the Expert” format.

 - Trademark agent trainees (1 year minimum experience)